LBPHacker/R316/manual.md

 add r3, r5, -8
 ```

-the important difference being that the carry flag is inverted compared to what might be expected given the original spelling, because an addition with a negated constant is done under the hood.
+the important difference being that the carry flag is inverted compared to what might be expected given the original spelling, because an addition with a 2's-complement-negated constant is done under the hood.

 This ultimately means that conditional jumps relying on unsigned overflow detection with the carry flag should be similarly inverted: `ja` instead of `jb`, etc. For this reason, it is recommended to manually rewrite such instances of `sub` to the `add`-based spelling for clarity.